cchurch/api-docs/source/includes/_api_camera.md

 Under the covers this works as follows:

-  - There is a default setting, range, and value for everything built into the code, guaranteeing there are always settings for any feature supported by the software.
+  - There is a default setting, range and value for everything built into the code, guaranteeing there are always settings for any feature supported by the software.
 These values are defined when the feature is implemented in software
   - There is an optional *global* setting file that can/will be distributed during patches/updates that can override and extend default settings including changing valid ranges, etc. As with 1, this is a constant across all bridges that get the upgrade.
 It is tweaked for system policy changes like different upload bandwidth, default schedules, etc. which do not imply code changes
   - There is an optional per make/model/version file, part of the make/model/version driver deployment, that can add and adjust settings for anything above.
-This is used to optimize things like sensitivity or codec parameters while building the driver for the specific device, and is released a camera driver is updated.
+This is used to optimize things like sensitivity or codec parameters while building the driver for the specific device and is released a camera driver is updated.
 This is also where camera specific features (audio availability) is announced
-  - The first three get merged to produce the base settings for the the camera, which defines the value, min, and max for every supported feature
+  - The first three get merged to produce the base settings for the the camera, which defines the value, min and max for every supported feature
   - User settings (things the user has consciously *taken control of*) are dynamically overlaid on the above settings inheritance to produce the active settings on the camera
   - Any scheduled or triggered changes are then overlaid on top create the running settings (so upload bandwidth can be changed in a schedule to something different from the users settings, which is also different from the system default and when the schedule is *removed* the bandwidth will go back to the user value

 The implication of this is that if a user has not *pinned* a setting by changing/managing it, it will track any system or make/model/version release updates.
 That is, EEN can optimize operating parameters and they will automatically propagate unless the user has changed/pinned them.
 Further, the user should be *aware* of this, which works well with an open/closed control metaphor or a check box - an y setting control that is open/checked is *manually* set by the user, whereas closed controls will track EEN system wide recommendations.
 Finally, it is expected that the *user* settings will be managed to be only the value specifically modified by users, not all settings

-The set of all settings is potentially large, and far more than most users will ever want or need to manage.
+The set of all settings is potentially large and far more than most users will ever want or need to manage.
 A separate table will be maintained which lists the *normal* settings - settings most users may want to interact with.
-This is standard across all devices, and contains a list of settings names that should be accessible to the user.
+This is standard across all devices and contains a list of settings names that should be accessible to the user.
 This list should be *joined* with the list of all settings to result in a subset of controls to be displayed in basic mode.
 An advanced mode should make all settings available with primitive controls to set or delete a value

 An implication of this model the *user settings* object is a generic object that is only lightly interpreted by the device.
 Settings that match a known names (i.e. are within the camera base or mmv settings) will be utilized, but all values will be stored and returned as part of the *user settings* field.
 This can be used to support user interface elements on a per camera basis with values the bridge/camera do not interpret